hannobraun/vndf-2016/docs/marketing.md

 ### Webcasts

-* Regularly the game with hand-picked testers and record it.
+* Regularly play the game with hand-picked testers and record it.
 The videos can be published on YouTube.
 * The goal is to further engage active fans and draw more people to the website and mailing list.
 * This requires interesting game mechanics, preferably interesting gameplay.